William Leonard Stancil

 Separation

 Leonard and Maycell separated and divorced in 1955.
 Treva was only 7.
 She lived with her Mother, but saw her Dad often.
 Maycell got the restaurant and Leonard got the beach house on Colonial Beach.
+Leonard worked as a corrections officer in Loudon County, Va.
+Later, Leonard sold cars and helped his siblings get good deals on them.
+At one time he refurbished cars to like new condition.
+Leonard took Fred back to Johnston County when he had a chance.

+Leonard enjoyed squirrel and rabbit hunting with Agnes' boys.
 Maycell developed yellow jaundice.
 Doctors discovered she had liver cancer.
 She died on Feb.
 9, 1961, when Freddie was 21 and Treva was only 12.
 Maycell was buried in Front Royal, Va., about 60 miles west of Woodbridge, Va.
 This was where her sister lived.
 Treva moved in with her brother Fred and his wife, Dottie for a while.
 Next Treva lived with her grandmother Rachel Wimer and Aunt T, for a time and then finally she moved in with her Dad.
 She grew up in Colonial Beach where everyone knew everyone.

 When Leonard's sister Lillian died on Dec.
 13, 1965, he and Treva attended the funeral.
 They stayed with his sister Elizabeth.

 Leonard developed lung cancer and emphysema.
 He stayed with Treva most of the time but did spend two months in a nursing home in Falls Church, Va.
 His former daughter-in-law, Dottie, who lived near Falls Church, visited him often as did Treva and Freddie.
-Leonard died on Nov.
-30, 1980, in Falls Church, Va.
-He had eight siblings.
-Now the only one left now was Ila.

-There was a service in a Falls Church then the casket was flown to Kenly for a funeral and burial.
+There was a service in Falls Church then the casket was flown to Kenly for a funeral and burial.
 Ila, Ralph and Tommy Stancil, Walter's son, sat together at the service.
 Tommy came from Michigan.
 Treva came down with flu a few days before Leonard's death.
 She was still ill, but made the difficult trip to North Carolina.
 She stayed with her Aunt Ila and Ralph Creech until she recovered enough to return home.
+Leonard was the last Stancil buried in the Family Cemetery.

 Renn Stancil Hinton

-www.stancilreunion.com © 2011
+www.stancilreunion.com © 2024

 About Us |